mmoth-kurtis/MMotH-Fenics-UK/docs/_pages/getting_started/installation.md

 ## Create Container
-Once Docker has loaded the image, a container can be created in which MMoth-Vent will be ran.
+Once Docker has loaded the image, a container can be created in which MMoth-Vent will be executed.
 To access the cloned repository, the directory containing MMotH-Vent source code needs to be shared with the container.
 To create the container, and mount the directory to be shared, execute the following at the command line:
 ```
 sudo docker run -it --mount src=/path_to_MMotH-Vent_directory_on_machine,target=/home/fenics/shared/,type=bind image_name
 ```